 1. It pays homage to Peru’s history.

-The sol gets its name from Peru’s post-independence currency, also called the sol.
+The monetary unit gets its name from Peru’s post-independence currency, also called the sol.
 The word “sol” comes from the Spanish word for sun, and nuevo sol means “new sun.”

 2. Sol banknotes feature Peruvian historical figures.

-The 10 soles banknote has an image of José Abelardo Quiñones Gonzales, a Peruvian war pilot regarded as a national hero in Peru.
+The 10 soles banknote has an image of José Abelardo Quiñones Gonzales, a Peruvian war pilot regarded as a national hero.

 The 20 soles banknote features Raúl Porras Barrenechea, the former president of the Republic of Peru who was also the country’s Minister of Foreign Affairs.